OpenBB-finance/OpenBB/website/content/sdk/reference/qa/acf.md

 ---
 title: acf
-description: This page provides a detailed description and source code of acf - an OpenBB function used to plot Auto and Partial Auto Correlation of returns and change in returns.
+description: "This page provides a detailed description and source code of acf - an" OpenBB function used to plot Auto and Partial Auto Correlation of returns and change in returns.
 One can understand how to use the function, its parameters, and view examples of its use.